Recording will be available as an online home study course

 - Apply considerations for use of various contraceptive methods in the postpartum period.

 - Clinical Professor, Department of Reproductive Medicine, Division of Maternal Fetal Medicine, UC San Diego

 - Pharmacist Specialist, UC San Diego Health

 - Assistant Clinical Professor, UCSD Skaggs School of Pharmacy & Pharmaceutical Sciences (w/s)

-- Founder and Advanced Practice Pharmacist, The Pharmacists Clinic
+- Advanced Practice Pharmacist, The Pharmacists Clinic

 - Founder and Consultant, Birth Control Pharmacist